PG&E’s New Base Charge Explained: Why Solar Owners Are Furious (and What You Can Do About It)

 Option 2: True Off-Grid Systems

-• Solar panels sized for your annual energy needs
+• Solar sized for annual energy needs

 Final Word